 About Comer Business Brokers

-Comer Business Brokers is a full-service business brokerage firm located in Fairfield County and serving the entire state of Connecticut and Westchester county, NY.
-Owner and founder Irina Comer has more than a decade of experience with mergers and acquisitions of all types.
-She spent ten years at PricewaterhouseCoopers advising local, national, and international companies on transactional issues, including valuation, diligence, structuring, and positioning.
-After obtaining her MBA from New York University’s Stern School of Business, Irina worked in the Mergers and Acquisitions division of Bank of America Merrill Lynch.
+Comer Business Brokers, LLC, is a full-service business brokerage firm with locations in Fairfield County, CT and the Raleigh, NC metro area.
+CBB services the entire state of Connecticut, Westchester County, NY, and the Research Triangle area and the Eastern part of North Carolina.
+Owner and founder Irina Comer has more than a decade of experience of mergers and acquisitions of all types and sizes.
+Prior to starting her career in business brokerage industry, she spent 10 years at PricewaterhouseCoopers advising local, national, and international companies on transactional issues, including valuation, diligence, structuring and positioning.
+After obtaining her MBA from New York University’s Stern School of Business, Irina worked with mergers and acquisitions division of Bank of America Merrill Lynch.
+For a full list of services and listings please refer to www.comerbb.com.
 Comer Business Brokers can help you to structure a deal that makes sense and close efficiently and with confidence, all while maintaining the strictest confidentiality of your personal and commercial information.
 We hope that this adds to your understanding of the process, and we look forward to hearing from you when you decide to take the plunge.
-We will find a good match for your business and your business will thrive for years to come.
-Good luck!
+Best of luck!